• Skip to primary navigation

 Make the ganache.
 Warm up the heavy cream in a saucepan.
 Pour over the chocolate chips and let it sit, without stirring, for 5 minutes.
 Stir until smooth and drizzle over the cooled cake.

-Gluten free chocolate bundt cake on a cake stand.
+Chocolate bundt cake with sour cream on a cake stand.

-This gluten free chocolate bundt cake may seem unassuming but it's a real showstopper.
+This chocolate bundt cake with sour cream may seem unassuming but it's a real showstopper.

-Two slices of gluten free chocolate cake on a plate.
+Two slices of chocolate cake on a plate.

 Who could say no to this slice?!